Pardot Lead Management & Scoring

 Dashboards look healthy, but pipeline velocity and close rates tell a different story.

-This isn't a tooling problem.
-It's an architecture problem.
+This is not a tooling problem.
+It is an architecture problem.
 Most scoring models are built once, never validated against closed-won data, and slowly drift away from real buyer behavior.
-Over time, your funnel fills with "engaged" prospects — but not qualified opportunities.
+Six failure modes below explain why — and what each costs.

 One-size-fits-all scoring